NASM vs ISSA CPT Duel - Which Cert Better Suits You in 2023?

 Having a retake fee with a stringent policy equals quality control.

-Comparing NASM vs ISSA on exam difficulty, NASM is much harder and certainly requires more prep time.
+Comparing ISSA vs NASM on exam difficulty, NASM is much harder and certainly requires more prep time.

-The NASM-CPT certification is valid for two years after passing your exam.
+The NASM-CPT certification stays valid for two years after passing your exam.

-During that two-year period, you will be required to obtain 2.0 continuing education credits (CECs), and this is made easy with all the NASM continuing education credit options available.
+During that two-year period, you are required to obtain 2.0 continuing education credits (CECs).
+Luckily, NASM provides lots of continuing education credit options.

 Technically, it’s 1.9 CECs because the last .1 comes from your CPR/AED recertification course.

-Taking courses for the purpose of certification renewal from other organizations not yet recognized by NASM requires you to pay a $25 fee for the NASM certification board to verify them.
+Taking courses for certification renewal from other organizations not yet recognized by NASM requires you to pay a $25 fee for the NASM certification board to verify them.

 Similarly, ISSA requires certification renewal every two years.